TheLeftExit/BigChungus.NET/README.md

 # BigChungus.NET

-BigChungus.NET is a work-in-progress minimal UI framework for Windows utilities.
+BigChungus.NET is a minimal UI framework for Windows utilities,

 ## Features
 - **NativeAOT-compatible** - the first .NET UI framework that lets you display a dialog box without requiring .NET to be installed, or bundling tens of megabytes of framework bloat with your application.